In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 It is quite cheap, approx 20-30 Euro/day.
 Bear in mind that the drive is on the left side and the traffic can be wild.
 But there are so many places to visit, especially in the north, that you really want a flexible way to move

-You can also decide to rent a car with a driver or take a taxi (both more secure option).
-Keep with you Euro, the currency in the tourism environment.
-The Local Taxi Service has even an app you can download
+You can also decide to rent a car with a driver or take a taxi (both more secure options).
+Keep with you the Euro, the currency in the tourism environment.

 The last option is to take local buses.